fons3517/Clique/README.md

 ## Description:

-Full-stack web application deployed with Heroku using JAWS DB
+Full-stack web application implementing socket.io and deployed with Heroku using JAWS DB.

 ### Table_of_Contents: